AviatrixSystems/Docs/HowTos/config_paloaltoGCP.rst

 In this document, we provide an example to set up the VM-Series for you to validate that packets are indeed sent to the VM-Series for VPC-to-VPC and from VPC to internet traffic inspection.

-For using bootstrap method to set up the VM-Series, follow `this document <https://docs.aviatrix.com/HowTos/bootstrap_example.html>`_.
+For using the bootstrap method in Azure to set up the VM-Series, follow `this document <https://docs.aviatrix.com/HowTos/bootstrap_example.html>`_.

+For using the bootstrap method in GCP to set up the VM-Series, follow `this document <https://docs.aviatrix.com/HowTos/bootstrap_example_paloalto_GCP.html>`_.

 VM-Series in AWS can be set up using the guide `Palo Alto Networks VM-Series AWS Example <https://docs.aviatrix.com/HowTos/config_paloaltoVM.html#example-config-for-palo-alto-network-vm-series>`_.

 VM-Series in Azure can be set up using the guide `Palo Alto Networks VM-Series Azure Example <https://docs.aviatrix.com/HowTos/config_PaloAltoAzure.html#example-config-for-palo-alto-networks-vm-series-in-azure>`_.

 The Aviatrix Firewall Network (FireNet) workflow launches a VM-Series at `this step <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#launching-and-associating-firewall-instance>`_.
-After the launch is complete, the console displays the
+After the launch is complete, the Aviatrix Controller displays the
 VM-Series instance with its public IP address of management interface and allows you to download the .pem file for SSH access to the instance.

 Below are the steps for initial setup.